cujojs/poly/README.md

 ---

 * Object.create,
-* Object.freeze *,
+* Object.freeze *
-* Object.isFrozen *,
+* Object.isFrozen *
-* Object.seal *,
+* Object.seal *
-* Object.isSealed *,
+* Object.isSealed *
-* Object.getPrototypeOf,
+* Object.getPrototypeOf
-* Object.keys,
+* Object.keys
-* Object.getOwnPropertyNames,
+* Object.getOwnPropertyNames
-* Object.defineProperty *,
+* Object.defineProperty *
-* Object.defineProperties *,
+* Object.defineProperties *
-* Object.isExtensible *,
+* Object.isExtensible
-* Object.preventExtensions *,
+* Object.preventExtensions *
 * Object.getOwnPropertyDescriptor *

-Methods marked with * cannot be shimmed safely.
+Methods marked with * cannot be shimmed completely.
 You can decide whether these methods should fail silently or loudly.
 Use the AMD config variable, "failIfShimmed" to determine which methods should fail loudly.

 "failIfShimmed" can be: